 Gainbridge is an online annuity and life insurance agency that sells a deferred annuity and an immediate annuity.
 The company was founded in 2019.
-Gainbridge’s services are currently available in Washington, D.C. and 22 states: Arizona, Connecticut, Florida, Georgia, Illinois, Indiana, Massachusetts, Maryland, Michigan, Minnesota, Missouri, North Carolina, New Jersey, Nevada, Ohio, Oregon, Pennsylvania, Tennessee, Texas, Virginia, Washington and Wisconsin.
-Gainbridge annuities are sold online.
+Gainbridge’s products are currently available in Washington, D.C. and every state except California, Delaware, New York, North Dakota and South Dakota.
+Gainbridge annuities are exclusively sold online.

 Want some help figuring out what kind of annuity is best for you?
 A good financial advisor can help you understand how annuities can play a role in your retirement income plan.
 SmartAsset’s advisor matching tool can pair you with up to three financial advisors in your area.

 |Annuity||Fees||Annuity Type||Minimum Initial Premium||More Information|